1. What career fields do most of your graduate students enter?

-5. What is the cost for this degree?
-What about scholarships?
+5. What is the cost of this degree?

 Please visit the International Student Services Office online.

-7. If my bachelor’s degree is not in Speech Communication, what will be required of me?
+11. If my bachelor’s degree is not in Speech or Applied Communication, what will be required of me?

 Applied Communication Studies applicants are not required to take an entrance exam.
 However, the GRE is for students planning to apply to Ph.D. programs after the M.A. or those applying to the Combined program with the UAMS College of Public Health.
 Check with UAMS for deadlines since it is only students in the Combined program who are required to take the GRE.

 13. How many students are admitted each year?

 Up to 20 students are admitted each year.
 We seek to keep the numbers low in order to maximize classroom interaction.

 14. How soon will I hear whether or not I was admitted?

 Notification of acceptance or denial are provided by the middle of May for Fall and by early December for the Spring.
 Graduate assistantship positions are decided by mid-April.